Salepate/eoap/API.md

 Handle battle inputs

 ### Notes
-I didnt use it, but looks like it work
+Did not have a chance to use it, but looks like it work

 ## Camp.CampMenuController
 ### Aim